 Absolute probes are single coil probes used to sense changes in magnetic field or change in eddy current.
 It is also known as Single-ended probes.

 Absolute probes are used to measure conductivity and discontinuity in general.

 Some of the absolute probes are- Surface probe, Encircling Probe, Bobbin probe.

-Differential probes are those, who have two active coils calibrated in the opposite directions of each other to measure differential signals of two points at the same time of changing in the magnetic field or eddy current of the conductive test material.
+Differential probes are those, that have two active coils calibrated in the opposite directions of each other to measure differential signals of two points at the same time of changing in the magnetic field or eddy current of the conductive test material.

-Basically, Differential probes are removed the common noise between those two points and show the common results between two points.
+Basically, Differential probes are removed the common noise between those two points and show the common results between the two points.